manudev-1/ToDo-List/README.md

-# ToDo-List
+# ToDo-List :bookmark_tabs:

-The goal was to create a To Do List, where the user can Add, Edit, Move and Remove the task that they created.
+Hi User! :wave: The goal was to create a To Do List, where the user can Add:heavy_plus_sign:, Edit:fountain_pen:, Move:airplane: and Remove:heavy_multiplication_x: the task that they created.

 ## Infos

 ### Reasons:

-I decide to create this type of App cause I like to undertake ambitious challenge to try get every time a better version of me.
+I decide to create this type of App 'cause I like to undertake ambitious challenge to try get every time a better version of me. :computer:

 ### Build Status:

-The App is currently in development.
+The App is `COMPLETE`, but always in search of something new! :heavy_check_mark:

 ### Code Style:

-Code Style: `Standard` by [Prettier](https://prettier.io/)
+Code Style: `Standard` by [Prettier](https://prettier.io/) :confetti_ball:

 ### Screen Shot and Video: